Vyral/amy-wengerd/_posts/2020-07-24-q-whats-included-in-our-30-minute-home-seller-strategy-session.md

 We hope you’re enjoying your summer so far and have made some great memories with your friends and family.&nbsp;

-Speaking of friends and family, that’s exactly how the Amy Wengerd Group likes to treat our clients.
-One of the most common calls we get is from homeowners asking us to help them prep their home for sale.
-Many people aren’t sure where to spend their money or what projects they need to work on to get the best return on investment, and that’s where we come in.&nbsp;
+Speaking of friends and family, that’s exactly how we at the Amy Wengerd Group like to treat our clients.
+One of the most common calls we get is from homeowners asking us to help them prep their homes for sale.
+Many people aren’t sure where to spend their money or what projects they need to work on to get the best return on investment, and that’s where we can help.&nbsp;

 If you’re thinking about selling, we’re offering a free, 30-minute strategy session. **Here are just a few items of value you’ll receive during your session:**